 In almost every temple description we ask you to follow temple etiquette.
 The rules are simple and easy to follow.
 It’s merely a matter of respect.
-To enter to any temple, you must cover your shoulders, your legs, and ladies must not be menstruating.
+To enter any temple, you must cover your shoulders, and your legs$ and ladies must not be menstruating.

 In most temples, you’re expected to wear a sarong and a sash, which you can often rent at the entrance.
 Alternatively, you can buy your own and bring it along on your temple discovery.